apyle/RepData_PeerAssessment2/PA2_template.md

 ## Synopsis

 Weather events can be dangerous and costly in the United States.
-The United States National Oceanic and Atmospheric Administration's (NOAA) tracks these events and makes it publically available in a storm database.
+The United States National Oceanic and Atmospheric Administration (NOAA) tracks these events and makes it publically available in a storm database.
 By analyzing this database we can find the weather events that are the most dangerous and most expensive.
-The data covers over fifty years of events, some of which is not relevant to these estions.
+The data covers over fifty years of events, some of which is not relevant to these questions.
 After cleaning the database it becomes evident that tornados, thunderstorm wind, excessive heat, flooding, and lightning are the most harmful events for population health.
 Floods, hurricanes & typhons, tornados, storm tides, and hail cause the most economic damage.
 These results are important for driving public